 - If there are revisions needed for the Pre-Defense manuscript, the Chair will notify the Program Office (email@example.com) to hold the Examination Results Form.
 Once the requested revisions have been made and approved, the Chair will request that the Program Office circulate the Examination Results Form for digital signatures from each Committee member and the Program Director/Advisor.

-- If the Pre-Defense manuscript is approved (with only minor revisions), the Chair will request that the Program Office circulate the Examination Results Form to the committee and Program Director for digital signature.
+- If the Pre-Defense manuscript is approved (with only minor revisions), the Chair will request that the Program Office circulate the Examination Results Form for digital signatures from each Committee members and the Program Director/Advisor.

-Once the Pre-Defense manuscript has been approved by the committee and the Program Director/Advisor, the Final Defense may be scheduled.
-The Pre-Defense manuscript must be fully approved at least 14 days prior to the Final Dissertation Defense.
+Once the Pre-Defense manuscript has been approved by the Committee and the Program Director/Advisor and the Examination Results Form has been signed by the Committee and the Program Director/Advisor, the Final Defense may be scheduled.
+The Pre-Defense manuscript and Examination Results Form must be fully approved at least 14 days prior to the Final Dissertation Defense.